revsic/AntiDebugging/README.md

 WriteProcessMemory(hProcess, func_DbgUiRemoteBreakin, AntiAttach, 6, NULL);
 ```

-Anti-Attacher hooks `DbgUiRemoteBreakin` and redirects `DbgUiRemoteBreakin` to `ExitProcess`.
+Anti-Attacher hooks `DbgUiRemoteBreakin` and redirects it to `ExitProcess`.
 AntiAnti-Attacher releases the hooked function.

-More details on [report[KR]](AntiAttachReport/)
+More details on [report[KR]](./AntiAttachReport/)

 ## Text Section Hashing

 Debugger sets a software breakpoint by overwriting the `int 3` instruction.

-It hashes text section and periodically checks that the text section has changed.
+It hashes text section and periodically checks that the text section has been changed.

 ```cpp
 while (1) {